 • Satisfactory 39-month DMV report

 Must be able to work holidays and weekends.
 Must demonstrate schedule flexibility according to department needs.

 While performing the duties of this position, the employee is regularly required to stand; walk; sit; use hands to finger, handle, or feel; reach with hands and arms; climb or balance; stoop, kneel, crouch, or crawl; talk or hear and taste or smell.
 The employee must regularly lift and /or move up to 10 pounds, frequently lift and/or move up to 25 pounds and occasionally lift and/or move up to 50 pounds.

 While performing the duties of this job, the employee is regularly exposed to outside weather conditions.
 The noise level in the work environment is often quiet, but hearing protection is occasionally required.
 Other personal protective equipment (PPE) may be required as directed.

-The above description reflects a general overview of the responsibilities and position requirements for this job classification.
+The above description reflects a general overview of the responsibilities, reporting relationships and positon requirements for this job classification.
 It is not intended to be a complete description of all duties and requirements that may be inherent in the position.
 The Museum is a drug and alcohol free workplace and participates in E-Verify.

 To search for an open position, please go to http://ArizonaDesertMuseum.appone.com